Goechala Trek

 The harmonious coexistence of these religions is a remarkable aspect of Sikkim’s social fabric.
 It is a shining example of how diverse faiths can thrive together, fostering a sense of unity and community in the state.

-After leaving Yuksom, electricity and cellular networks is non-existant.
+After leaving Yuksom, electricity and cellular networks are non-existent.
 Therefore, charge your camera and phone batteries before departing Yuksom.
 You can also bring along a solar charger to help you charge up your phone battery, but relying solely on it is not recommended, as weather conditions can be unpredictable in the mountains.
-Bring along high capacity battery banks too so that you do not go out of juice for your camera phones.
+Bring along high-capacity battery banks too so that you do not go out of juice for your camera phones.

 It’s also important to note that the use of satellite phones is prohibited in India.
 Attempting to bring one on the trek could result in legal issues, so it’s best to leave these devices at home.